dericxlee/enter-the-hollow/README.md

 To-do:
-new abilities as a power-up choice - object
-Magnetism for experience gems - player attribute Game-over logic (almost) boss?
+new abilities as a power-up choice - object (almost) Game-over logic (almost) boss?